-Although only covering 6% of our planet, rainforests contain over half of the world’s species.1 If rainforest destruction continues at current rates into future years, half of our rainforest cover will be destroyed.2 Between 1968 and 1999, primary deforestation doubled.3
+Although only covering 6% of our planet, rainforests contain over half of the world’s species.1 If rainforest destruction continues at current rates into future years, half of our rainforest cover will be destroyed.2 We should remember that between 1968 and 1999 primary deforestation doubled.3

-The benefits of conservation are varied, but include finding new medicines, combating climate change, and providing enjoyment for future generations, and finding new medicines.
+The benefits of conservation and protecting rainforests are varied, but include combating climate change, providing enjoyment for future generations, and finding new medicines.
 In the US, 40% of all pharmacy prescriptions are for medicines derived from living organisms.2

-Tourism is known as the world’s biggest industry, contributing 11% to the global GDP.4 There are 700 million international travelers each year and this number is growing rapidly.4,5
+Tourism is one of the world’s largest industries and contributes 11% to the global GDP.4 There are around 700 million international travelers each year and this number is growing rapidly.4,5

-Tourism is a potential solution to poverty by creating work and entrepreneurial opportunities6, and to extinction by making rainforest life more valuable through ecotourism; over the past 20 years there has been a rapid increase in nature travel.4
+Tourism is a potential solution to poverty, by creating work and entrepreneurial opportunities6, and to extinctions by making rainforest life more valuable through ecotourism.
+Over the past 20 years, there has been a rapid increase in nature travel.4

-Ecotourism in the Amazon Rainforest is still in its infancy, especially in the northern Amazon, and to significantly benefit the people and wildlife it requires growth.8 However, tourism is still beneficial at key ports along the Amazon River.
+In the Amazon Rainforest, tourism is still in its infancy, especially in the northern Amazon, and to significantly benefit the people and wildlife it requires growth.8 However, tourism is still beneficial at key ports along the Amazon River.

 If you’re wondering what there is to do in the Amazon, the activities are focused on incredible wildlife spotting opportunities, but there are other Amazon Rainforest attractions like visiting native groups, adventure activities, and viewing the constellations.

 For an example of the types of tours on offer, you can see our guide to the top Amazon tours in Peru.